 Biography

-Dr. Michelle Dusseau is a Senior Lecturer of Communication at the Nicholson School, joining the faculty in 2005 after a career in social services.
-She integrates her desire for social equity and bridgebuilding change agency for positive relationship maintenance into every course she teaches.
+Dr. Michelle Dusseau is a Senior Lecturer of Communication at the Nicholson School of Communication and Media, joining the faculty in 2005 after a career in social services.
+She integrates her desire for purpose driven leadership and effective change management into every course she teaches.

-She has developed many training programs for UCF and is the lead facilitator for university wide Emotional Intelligence Training at UCF Human Resources.
+She has developed many training programs for UCF and is the lead facilitator for university wide Emotional Intelligence and Leadership Pathways Programming for UCF Human Resources.

 Dusseau earned a bachelor’s degree in Interpersonal and Organizational Communication and a master’s degree in Corporate Communication and Technology, both from Rollins College.
 Her PhD is in Education, where she researched human motivation and learning behavior.